 The flora is mainly represented by the cactus and the sisal, a kind of sharp palm tree growing at ground level and which, in an excess of enthusiasm, I at first took for agave (unfortunately, sisal does not distill and is mainly used for making roofs and baskets in woven leaves).

 Winds in Ambovombe

 Ambovombe looks like an African town that’s been teleported to the far west, or vice versa.
-We covered the hundred kilometers from Fort Dauphin in four hours, but these two cities were as dissimilar as Nice can be from Reykjavik.
+We covered the hundred kilometres from Fort Dauphin in four hours, but these two cities were as dissimilar as Nice is from Reykjavik.

 The zebus were either killed for their meat or stolen by the dahalo – highwaymen who crisscross the region

-Ambovombe is a village built around a red earthen track and which reminds me of my time working in the Central African Republic.
+Ambovombe is a village built around a red earthen track.
+It reminds me of my time working in the Central African Republic.
 MSF has set up its HQ here in a former hotel, in order to be able to work across the region.